Best Dog-Friendly Hiking in Scottsdale for You and Your Dog

 There are also small detour trails along the way throughout this remote area to stop and check out many interesting rock formations, including mushroom rocks, boulders, and a granite landslide.

-Final Tips for Dog-Friendly Hiking in Scottsdale
+Tips for Dog-Friendly Hiking in Scottsdale